ansantam/2022-MT-ARD-ST3-ML-workshop/index.md

 - [Literature: ML in accelerator physics](https://github.com/ansantam/2022-MT-ARD-ST3-ML-workshop/blob/main/references/references.pdf)

 ## Troubleshooting

+### git not found

+It may be that you cannot clone the repository to your local machine because git is not installed.
+In that case, instead of using git, simply visit the [repository home page](https://github.com/ansantam/2022-MT-ARD-ST3-ML-workshop), click the green *Code* button and select *Download ZIP*.

 ### Encountered error while trying to install package. box2d-py
 You might encounter this error on a Linux distribution that does not come with *gcc* installed by default (such as Ubuntu).
 Run the following commands to fix, then re-run the command to create the environment.